TakuyaHiraoka/Multi-Agent-Reinforcement-Learning-in-Stochastic-Games/README.md

 ## 2. Implement GSSGs
 Implement the class extending EpisodicTaskSG (pybrainSG.rl.environments.episodicSG) and the class extending Environment class (pybrain.rl.environments.environment).
-Some examples of implementation are put on following directory:
+Some examples of implementation are put on following package:

 * pybrainSG.rl.examples.tasks

-For example, "gridgames.py" provides am example of grid world domain, and "staticgame.py" provides an example of bi-matrix game domain.
+For example, "gridgames.py" provides examples of grid world domain, and "staticgame.py" provides examples of bi-matrix game domain.

 ## 3. Apply MARL to implemented GSSGs
 To apply MARL to implemented GSSGs, we need construct an agent set and an experiment.
-You can find examples of construction in following folder:
+You can find examples of a construction in the following folder:

 * pybrainSG.rl.examples

-For example, "example_gridgames.py" in "ceq" directory shows how to use one of Correlated-Q learning implementations in grid game domain.
+For example, "example_gridgames.py" in "ceq" package shows how to use one of Correlated-Q learning implementations in the grid game domain.

 # Future work
 Implement state-of-art MARL algorithm: